voorloopnul/pipetaxon/README.md

 docker run -p **80**:8000 voorloop/pipetaxon
 ```

-if the default HTTP port is already in use or you don't have permission you can simply change it for any other port:
+if the default HTTP port is already in use or you don't have permission you can simply change it to any other port:

 ```
-docker run -p **81**:8000 voorloop/pipetaxon
+docker run -p **8888**:8000 voorloop/pipetaxon
 ```

-Then go ahead to your browser and type:
+Go to your browser and type:

- > `http://localhost` (when you choose port 80) or `http://localhost:81` (or any other port you have chosen)
+ > `http://localhost` (when you choose port 80) or `http://localhost:8888` (or any other port you have chosen)

 ## Getting Started